World Justice Project: WJP Rule of Law Index

 The Index rankings and scores are built from over 400 variables drawn from two new data sources: (i) a general population poll (GPP), designed by the WJP and conducted by leading local polling companies using a probability sample of 1,000 respondents in the three largest cities of each country; and (ii) a qualified respondents' questionnaire (QRQ) completed by in-country experts in civil and commercial law, criminal law, labor law, and public health.
-To date, over 97,000 people and 2,500 experts have been interviewed in 99 countries and jurisdictions.
+To date, over 149,000 people and 3,400 experts have been interviewed in 142 countries and jurisdictions.
 Adherence to the rule of law is assessed using 47 indicators organized around eight themes: constraints on government powers, absence of corruption, open government, fundamental rights, order and security, regulatory enforcement, civil justice, and criminal justice.
 In addition to country scores and rankings, the Index also includes key global findings as well as an analysis of regional strengths, rule of law challenges, best and worst performers, and trends to watch.

-Data from the WJP Rule of Law Index is used as an indicator of political and legal freedom in the Basel AML Index, a money laundering risk assessment tool developed by the Basel Institute on Governance.
+Data from the WJP Rule of Law Index is used as an indicator of political and legal freedom in the Basel AML Index, a money laundering risk assessment tool developed by the Basel Institute on Governance, as well as Transparency International's Corruption Perceptions Index, the Chandler Institute of Governance's Chandler Good Government Index, the World Bank's Worldwide Governance Indicators (WGI), and the Mo Ibrahim Foundation's Ibrahim Index of African Governance.

-WJP Rule of Law Index 2022
+WJP Rule of Law Index 2024

-The top 30 countries for the rule of law according to WJP in 2022 are:
+The top 35 countries (out of 142 listed countries) for the rule of law according to WJP in 2024 are: